vk12122/bitvijays.github.io-sphinx/docs/LFF-ESS-P0B-LinuxEssentials.rst

 ::

-  1. BIOS starts the boot loader
+  1. BIOS start the boot loader.
-  2. Boot loader loads the kernel into memory
+  2. Boot loader loads the kernel into memory.
-  3. The Kernel mounts disks/partitions and starts the init daemon
+  3. The Kernel mounts disks/partitions and starts the init daemon.
   4. The init daemon starts services based on the runlevel.

 Linux has six runlevels 0-6.
 Scripts are contained in /etc/rc[0-6,S].d/.
 Each folder contains the scripts which are followed by either K or S. If the first letter is K that script is not executed.
 If S, that script is executed. /etc/inittab contains the default run level.